-where $p_i$ and $E_i$ denote the momenta and energies of the particles involved in the scattering process $a + b \rightarrow \chi + c$, and $f_a$ and $f_b$ are the distribution functions of the initial particles $a$ and $b$.
+where $p_i$ and $E_i$ denote the four-momenta and energies of the participating particles for the scattering process $a + b \rightarrow \chi + c$, and $f_a$ and $f_b$ are the distribution functions of the initial states.
 The right-hand side represents the collision term, which quantifies the rate at which DM particles are produced in the early universe through scattering processes, assuming that the initial DM abundance is negligible.
 The collision term can be expressed in terms of the number densities of the initial states and the thermally averaged cross section,

-In figure~\ref{fig:fimpprodfrscttr}, the first two diagrams involve the production of a single DM particle in the final state, whereas the last two diagrams correspond to the production of a DM particle pair.
 Given the substantial mass of the DM candidate, single DM production is feasible only when the initial state energy exceeds the DM mass.
 In contrast, pair production requires the initial energy to surpass twice the DM mass.
 When analyzing the contributions of these processes, it is reasonable to neglect the contributions from scalars and light neutrino masses.
-This simplification not only renders the computations more tractable but also provides an effective approximation.
-The subsequent analysis treats these processes separately.
+This simplification not only renders the computations more tractable, but also provides an effective approximation.
+In the subsequent calculations, we treat these processes separately.